 Try Googling "snow cones" and see what comes up.
 It pretty much lands you in Baltimore.
-The Maryland city claims to be one of the originators of the dessert dating back to the Industrial Revolution when ice was shipped by the truckloads to southern states.
+The Maryland city claims to be one of the originators of the desert, dating back to the Industrial Revolution when ice was shipped by the truckloads to southern states.

 Louisiana claims home to the "sno-ball", which is very similar, yet much different from its icy cousin.
 Like the po'boy sandwich and other renowned cuisine staples from the Crescent City, the sno-ball has humble origins.

 Check out these popular sno-ball stands in Lafayette Parish.
 Don't see your favorite place listed below?
-Let us know by clicking here and we'll add it to the list!
+Let us know by clicking here, and we'll add it to the list!

 4303 Johnston St Lafayette, LA 70503

 218 W St Mary Blvd, Lafayette, LA 70506

 2800 Louisiana Ave., Lafayette, LA 70501